-Your marketing dashboard shows 15% growth.
+Your marketing dashboard shows growth.
 Your AI models are optimizing campaigns based on that data.
-But 73% of your traffic is bot-driven or synthetic engagement.
-You're not growing.
-You're being poisoned.
+But if a meaningful share of the traffic is bot-driven or synthetic engagement, you are not growing.
+You are being poisoned.

 Analytics poisoning is the silent killer of AI-driven marketing.
 When bad data flows into optimization loops, AI doesn't just make mistakes-it makes them at scale.
 Your LLMs learn from poisoned metrics.
 Your attribution models build false causality.
 Your spend recommendations compound the damage.